Mercury's 25th Anniversary saw major expansion

 The “mile-long” assembly facility has since gained a status of its own and serves as a landmark for travelers passing by on U.S. Highway 41.

 More than 1.5 million square feet of space were constructed over the next four years, adding production, engineering, sales and warehouse space in Fond du Lac, Cedarburg, and Oshkosh, Wisconsin.
-Fifty years later, as Mercury Marine commemorates its diamond anniversary, the company is again in the midst of a multi-million dollar expansion program.
+Fifty-five years later, as Mercury Marine commemorates its 80th anniversary, the company continues to grow and implement state-of-the-art production operations.